This site uses affiliate links and I may earn a commission at no extra cost to you.

-Everything but the kitchen sink cookies are soft, chewy, and loaded with your favorite sweet and salty mix-ins (like pretzels, vegan chocolate, & potato chips) for an indulgent treat โ now egg & dairy-free!
+Everything but the kitchen sink cookies are soft, chewy, and loaded with your favorite sweet and salty mix-ins (like pretzels, sprinkles, vegan chocolate, & potato chips) for an indulgent treat.

-With nicknames including compost cookies, garbage cookies, and dump cookies, kitchen sink cookies may not, at first, sound appealing.
-BUT the name is simply a shortened version of โeverything but the kitchen sink cookiesโ and refers to vanilla cookies jam-packed with your favorite sweet and savory add-ins โฆ basically โeverything but the kitchen sink.โ
+These popular “kitchen sick cookies” have been nicknamed everything from compost cookies, garbage cookies, and dump cookies, which may not sound appealing!
+BUT the name is simply a shortened version of ‘everything but the kitchen sink cookies’ and refers to warm vanilla cookies jam-packed with tons of your favorite sweet and savory add-ins… basically ‘everything but the kitchen sink.’

-Youโll LOVE making this โgarbage cookiesโ recipe because you really can include whatever you want โ vegan chocolate chips, nuts, pretzels, candy, potato chips, etc. (more suggestions below).
+This ‘garbage cookies’ recipe is a fan-favorite because you really can include whatever you want: vegan chocolate chips, nuts, pretzels, candy, potato chips, etc. (more suggestions below).
 There are practically no rules to these crowd-pleasing cookies for family and guests.

-Plus, while you can technically buy Panera Kitchen Sink Cookies, this is an easy-to-follow, low-budget homemade cookie recipe thatโs so simple to make at home.
+Plus, while you can buy Panera Kitchen Sink Cookies, this is an easy-to-follow, budget-friendly homemade cookie recipe that’s so simple to make at home.
 This version is also 100% dairy and egg-free (not that you can tell!), for more of the family to enjoy.

 Looking for more crowd-pleasing vegan cookie recipes?
 Try lemon blueberry cookies, raspberry jam thumbprint cookies, or chocolate crinkle cookies.